radioactive17/CricBee/README.md

 ## Run the program
 After installing the dependencies and setting up the database you should be good to go and execute the program.
-Run the following code in command line to bring up the sever (Make sure you are in the directory containing manage.py file)
+Make sure you are in the directory containing manage.py file and Run the following command line to bring up the sever
 ```bash
 python manage.py runserver
 ```